kilipan/nasin-toki/README.md

 If multiple modifiers are present they all apply to the head of the phrase.
 We can simply append additional modifiers.
 Thus, `X Y Z` is an `X` that is related to `Y` and to `Z`.
-The order in which modifiers is not strictly important, but it can be used to highlight those modifiers that are closer to the head.
+Often, the order in which modifiers occur is not very important, apart from slightly changing the focus.
+An exception is modification with the word `ala`.

 Examples:
 `soweli suli pimeja` - "dark big animal"
+`soweli pimeja suli` - "big dark animal"
-`jan lawa pona` - "good lead-person"
+`jan lawa pona` - "good ruling person"
+`jan pona lawa` - "ruling good person"
+`tomo ala mute` - "many non-houses"
+`tomo mute ala` - "not many houses"

 ### the particle `pi`
 To modify the head of one phrase with another phrase instead of a single content word, we precede that second phrase with `pi`.